Monash-FIT3170/Finding-Neno/README.md

 * A dashboard that displays recent pet sightings and missing pet reports
 * A 'My Reports' page which displays the user's own missing pet reports
 * A map view that displays pet sightings and reports on a map
-* Adding pets to your profile
+* Adding pets to your profile and editing its details
 * Creating a missing pet report, creating a pet sighting
 * Creating a pet sighting for a specific missing pet report
 * Resolving a report by marking a pet as found